GRANT APPLICATIONS ACCEPTED FROM SEPTEMBER 1 THROUGH NOVEMBER 15 EACH YEAR

 Please complete each item on the grant application form.
 The completed application form must be submitted by November 15.
 We will not accept any application received after the deadline.
 Missing information may prevent your application from being considered.

-Grants generally do not exceed $5,000 but all requests will be considered.
+All grants requests will be considered.
 Applicants may reapply annually.
 Grant monies will be distributed during the last week of December of the year the application is submitted.

 If you have documents you need to submit in hard copy, please mail to Hudson Garden Club Grants at 169 Elm St., Hudson, OH 44236.
 For questions, please contact grants@hudsongardenclub.org.